bubbledoodle/P4-ACL-router/simple_router/Working_Log.md

 ```

 ### Basic TCP test:
+Note that I saw something about ACL that the ACL is added on both direction, meaning there should be a pair of ACL whenever need a handshake behavior on both side.
+Here is a good example.
+If I only set up allow TCP connection to H3, then the TCP connection still will not successfully established.
 ```
 >xterm h1 h3 # in mininet, following should work in reversed order.
 >> root@Node:h3# iperf -s # in h3 xterm terminal